GergoMigleczi/GergoMigleczi/README.md

-- 👋 Hi, I’m @GergoMigleczi
+- Hi, I’m @GergoMigleczi
-- 👀 I’m interested in Software development
+- I’m interested in Software development
-- 🌱 I’m currently looking for an apprenticeship in the UK!
+- I’m currently looking for an apprenticeship in the UK!
-- 📫 How to reach me: gergo@migleczi.co.uk
+- Email: gergo@migleczi.co.uk

 <!---
 GergoMigleczi/GergoMigleczi is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.